Are you about to start your FARM Service Rotation? Keep on reading to find out more.

 - provide instruction for the prevention, control, and treatment of infectious/non-infectious, parasitic diseases and poisonings of food animal species as encountered on farm calls during the rotation.
 To attain these goals, individuals must develop a minimum level of expertise in basic clinical knowledge and skills.

-- provide a clinical experience with emphasis on programmed health care delivery for a flock or herd of animals.
+- provide a clinical experience with an emphasis on programmed health care delivery for a flock or herd of animals.

 - provide emergency health care services for the herd, flock, or individual animal.